picklepete/pyicloud/CODE_SAMPLES.md

 ### Debug build of pyicloud

-This example allows to use tools like mitmproxy, fiddler, charles or similiar things to debug the data sent on the wire.
+This example allows to use tools like mitmproxy, fiddler, charles or similar things to debug the data sent on the wire.

 In addition, the underlying requests module and the http.client are asked, to